This page explains how to quickly get started with `Feel`

 The rotation feedback all setup

-Press play in Unity, and with your JumpFeedback selected, press the green Play button at the bottom of the MMFeedbacks inspector.
+Press play in Unity, and with your JumpFeedback selected, press the green Play button at the bottom of the MMF_Player inspector.
 You’ll notice your model rotates.
 That’s all good, but now it’d be nice if that feedback played when we actually jump.
 That’s easy to do!
 Open the GettingStartedTutorialHero class we’ve created earlier.
-At the top you’ll notice we’ve already declared two public MMFeedbacks, we just have to tell them to play when we jump and land, respectively.
+At the top you’ll notice we’ve already declared two public MMF_Player, we just have to tell them to play when we jump and land, respectively.
 To do so, add the following line at the end of the Jump method :

 JumpFeedback?.PlayFeedbacks();